In this Raspberry Pi pressure pad tutorial, I will go through the steps of connecting a force sensitive resistor to the Pi.

 Code using an Analog to Digital Converter (ADC)

-The analog to digital converter code is pretty straightforward, the tricky part is receiving the value from the MCP3008 chip.
+The analog to digital converter code is pretty straightforward, and the tricky part is receiving the value from the MCP3008 chip.
 If you want to know more about this code, check out on our analog to digital converter tutorial.

 Below is the full code for using an MCP3008, you can also get it off our GitHub.